 I also love anything that keeps my hands and brain busy - cooking, sewing, reading, drawing and painting.

-Additionally, Bronwyn is a graduate from the University of Winnipeg, with a BA (Hons.) in Human Geography, with a narrow focus on both post/neo-colonialism and cultural geography.
+I am also a graduate from the University of Winnipeg, with a BAH in Human Geography, with a narrow focus on both neo-colonialism and cultural geography.